solemnify2/GestureMR4BMS/README.md

 3. **Gesture in front of the Webcam to Toggle MR within BMS VR cockpit:** The program recognizes an open hand gesture to toggle the MR Cover.
 When an open hand is detected, it simulates a keyboard input to toggle the MR Cover in Falcon BMS.
 That's all.

+## Important Note

+1. **Camera Position** The recommended installation position for the camera is at the top of your monitor.
+Angle the camera significantly downward to face below the monitor where your MFD or ICP is located.
+When seated and reaching your hand towards the MFD, the camera should be positioned so that your hand appears in the lower half of the video feed.
+Using a camera recording program to check where your hand appears in the video is a good way to ensure proper installation.
+The current setup is configured to recognize hands only in the lower half of the video feed.
+The upper half of the video feed is likely occupied by your HOTAS, and hand detection is disabled in this area to avoid false positives.

+2. **Reverse Operation** The current method to toggle the MR cover is using the keyboard input Shift+1.
+This operates on a toggle basis, which means the MR cover might turn on or off in reverse if there are detection errors.
+Occasionally, due to hand detection errors, the operation may reverse.
+If you encounter this issue, you can manually resolve it by pressing Shift+1 on your keyboard.
+This manual input should correct the toggle state.
+It would greatly help resolve this issue if the Falcon BMS team could change the MR cover toggle key to a dedicated on/off key.
+This would eliminate the ambiguity caused by the toggle mechanism and ensure more reliable operation.

 ## How It Works
 - **Hand Tracking**: The program uses MediaPipe to track hand landmarks in real-time through the webcam.